-There are two ways to paste a hydrologic element from the clipboard into a basin model.
-Pasting an element into a basin model does not remove it from the clipboard so you can paste the same selection into multiple basin models.

-The first way to paste an element is from the Basin Model map.
+An element in the clipboard can be pasted into a basin model.
+Pasting an element does not remove it from the clipboard so you can paste the same selection into multiple basin models.
+Begin by opening the basin model into which you wish to paste elements from the clipboard.
 Select the arrow tool and move the mouse to the location where you wish to paste the element.
-If there are multiple elements on the clipboard then you should place the mouse where you the center of the element grouping will be located.
-Press the right mouse button as shown in Figure 84.
+If there are multiple elements on the clipboard then you should place the mouse where you want the center of the element grouping will be located.
+Press the right mouse button as shown in Figure 81.
 A context menu is displayed that contains several choices including paste.
 Click the Paste Element command.
 The paste command is only available if there is at least one element on the clipboard.

-Figure 84.
+Figure 81.
 Pasting an element selection into the basin map.
 The mouse was placed where the pasted element should be added to the basin map and the right mouse button was pressed.
 Now the Paste Element command can be selected.